 Panerai watches had to be resilient under extreme conditions; they also had to be unfalteringly accurate.
 Their makers employed the manual wind Cal.618 movements and waterproof cases supplied by Rolex.
-They also employed an arrangement known as a sandwich dial, forming their dials with two disks: An upper black disk with cut-out numerals revealed a second disk coated with luminous material beneath.
+They also employed an arrangement known as a sandwich dial, forming their dials with two discs: An upper black disc with cut-out numerals revealed a second disc coated with luminous material beneath.

 Panerai watches frequently feature engraved casebacks.
 They have an unusual type of lattice engraving, and often bear the word "Kampfschwimmer" ("combat swimmers", aka Germany's commando frogmen).
 In an additional personal touch, The Rolex Panerai 3646 also features the entwined initials "SBHC".

 Paul Maudsley, Head of Bonhams Watch Department, comments: "It's often uncertain whether these special watches were engraved during actual military service or in memory of that time spent in the Navy.
 What is certain, however, is that they provide us with proof that they were a vital piece of the divers' equipment".

 For further information and images call Chloe Ashby on 0207 468 5870, or email firstname.lastname@example.org or email@example.com.

 NOTES FOR EDITORS